-Co mplian ce Comments
+Co ompliar ice Commonts

-7 Tick (√ ) Comments
+Tick (🗸) Comments

 Yes No N/A

-PRO 001 • If domestic waterfowl are kept on

-(cont'd) this farm, they are not permitted

-within the CAZ and are fenced in so

-they cannot access the CAZ.

-• Sign(s) indicating "biosecurity in
+PRO 001 • Sign(s) indicating "biosecurity in

-effect - no entry" is placed at the
+(cont'd) effect - no entry" is placed at the

 main entrance of each turkey barn

 or the most easily accessed door

 from the entry to the CAZ.

 • Restricted Area(s) (RAs) inside the

 barn(s) and/or outdoor production

 area(s) that are clearly defined on all

 sides (e.g., walls, fencing) are

 established.

 • A transition area is established at

 the entrance to a RA, which

 provides a hard surface that can be

 kept clean, storage for biosecurity

 supplies and space to perform

 biosecurity procedures.

-• A barn entry room will become

-mandatory for all existing barns by

-December 31, 2026.
-Prior to that
+• When building a new barn, a barn

-date, a barn entry room is
+entry room must be included in the

-mandatory for all newly constructed

-- barns.
+building design.

 • The entrance to a RA is clearly

-defined by a physical barrier that
+defined by a physical barrier.

-separates the CAZ and the RA

-through at least one of the following options:

-- Bench in the barn entry room

-that extends to the floor and

-walls on both sides.

-- Stepover in the barn entry room.

-- Line on the floor in the barn

-entry room.

-- Barn door (entire barn is RA; a

-sealable container is placed on

-the outside of the barn to house

-RA-specific biosecurity supplies,

-e.g., boots).
-Note: This option is

-only acceptable if no barn entry

-room is present.

-- Up-to-date Barn and/or Outdoor
+• Up-to-date Barn and/or Outdoor

 Production Area Schematic(s) are

 available that include the RA(s) and

-show potential risks.
+• show potential risks.

-mplian Commonts

-Tick (√ ) Comments

-Yes No N/A

-PRO 001 • No animal species (including farm
+- No animal species (including farm

-(cont'd) pets), other than turkeys, enter the
+pets), other than turkeys, enter the

 barn(s) during turkey production.

-- If other animals are kept, the

-biosecurity protocol to prevent
+- If other animals are kept, the biosecurity protocol to prevent

 cross-contamination with turkey

 production is described and

 followed.

-• Barn(s) used for different animal
+Barn(s) used for different animal

 production (e.g., chicken and turkey)

 receive a dry cleaning prior to

 placing turkeys (e.g., all litter,

 organic matter and dust is removed

 prior to placing turkeys).

-• Where turkeys are being raised in
+Where turkeys are being raised in

 the same barn(s) with other animals,

 the area being used to raise turkeys

 is designated as its own RA.

 • Entrance to the barn(s) and/or

-outside production area is locked when personnel are not in the
+outside production area is locked

+when personnel are not in the

-barn(s)/on the premises.
+1 barn(s)/on the premises.

-Toilet facilities are available and

-used by the Farm Manager, Farm

-Personnel, visitors and catchers at

-all times.

-Visitors wear premises-specific

-clothing/coveralls if intending to

-visit a RA.

-• When entering a barn, prior to entry

-into the RA, visitors review the

-biosecurity protocol, sign in on the

-Barn Entry Log (REC 001), follow RA-

-specific foot biosecurity procedure

-(plastic boot covers or RA-specific

-boots), and wear gloves, wash their

-hands with soap and water or use

-hand sanitizer prior to entry and

-upon exit.

-Record (REC 001) is filled out

-and available.

-• A small inventory of

-coveralls/clothing and

-boots/disposable boot covers is

-available as backup for visitors or

-service personnel, or for use in

-emergency situations.

-• Farm personnel/Farm Manager

-accompany visitors and ensure that

-the biosecurity protocol is followed.
+1 V-11 1 1 ı - - - - - - - - - - - - - - - - - - -